Muterra/doc-golix/spec.md

 2. using DER for the key material, and embedding those three blobs within another encoding
 3. avoiding DER / ASN.1 entirely.

-Given the very rigid Muse requirements for identity files, and the inherent simplicity of the encoding (public keys are simply large integers), it makes sense for us to define a basic, explicit, versioned container for the public keys.
-Furthermore, until the Muse protocol reaches maturity, we would like to strongly disincentivize reuse of Muse private keys with other cryptographic systems.
-In other words, explicitly breaking compatibility with existing key storage standards helps insulate Muse users from protocol and implementation vulnerabilities.
+Given the very rigid Golix requirements for identity files, and the inherent simplicity of the encoding (public keys are simply large integers), it makes sense for us to define a basic, explicit, versioned container for the public keys.
+Furthermore, until the Golix protocol reaches maturity, we would like to strongly disincentivize reuse of Golix private keys with other cryptographic systems.
+In other words, explicitly breaking compatibility with existing key storage standards helps insulate Golix users from protocol and implementation vulnerabilities.

 ### 1. Magic number

-ASCII "```MIDC```" (0x 4D 49 44 43)
+ASCII "```GIDC```" (0x 47 49 44 43)

 ### 2. Version number

 The version number is an incrementing unsigned integer.
 It is not intended for human use; particular version numbers will be tagged with semantic version numbers.

-**The current MIDC version is 2.**
+**The current GIDC version is 2.**

 ### 3. Cipher suite

-Muse supports multiple cipher suites.
+Golix supports multiple cipher suites.
 They are represented as an 8-bit integer.
 See "Cipher suites and address algorithms" above for details.
-For MIDC objects, this represents the ciphersuite supported by the identity.
+For GIDC objects, this represents the ciphersuite supported by the identity.
 This determines the lengths of the key material fields.
 Currently, identities can only support a single ciphersuite, even if those ciphersuites use the same public keys.
 This may change in the future.

 ### 4-6.
 Key material

 Key material formatting, including length, is determined by the declared ciphersuite.
 Each key is used as follows:

 + **Signature key material:** the key material for object signature verification.
-+ **Encryption key material:** the key material for asymmetric encryption, as used in the MEAR object.
++ **Encryption key material:** the key material for asymmetric encryption, as used in the GARQ object.
-+ **Exchange key material:** the key material for symmetric identity exchange, as used for MEAR "signatures" (key agreement for HMAC) and deniable identity aliasing.
++ **Exchange key material:** the key material for symmetric identity exchange, as used for GARQ "signatures" (key agreement for HMAC) and deniable identity aliasing.

 #### Ciphersuite 1